wide-video/app-ffmpeg/README.md

 FFmpeg Online is a web-based application that allows you to run FFmpeg commands directly in your browser.
 The UI resembles a classic system terminal.

-To start using FFmpeg Online, simply visit [ffmpeg.wide.video](https://ffmpeg.wide.video).
+To start using FFmpeg Online, simply visit [ffmpeg.wide.video](https://ffmpeg.wide.video) or visit [wide.video](https://wide.video) to experience a full-featured multi-track editor powered by this engine.

 [<img src="app/static/image/og_image.jpg">](https://ffmpeg.wide.video)